techjollof/M365AdminAssistScript/README.md

 ```powershell
 Get-Help Invoke-GroupMessageTrace.ps1
 ```
+for more advanced details, use any of the combination below

-To see the examples, type: `Get-Help Invoke-GroupMessageTrace -Examples` For more information, type: `Get-Help Invoke-GroupMessageTrace -Detailed` For technical information, type: `Get-Help Invoke-GroupMessageTrace -Full`
+- To see the examples, type: `Get-Help Invoke-GroupMessageTrace -Examples`
+- For more information, type: `Get-Help Invoke-GroupMessageTrace -Detailed`
+- For technical information, type: `Get-Help Invoke-GroupMessageTrace -Full`

 ## Available Tasks
 - Getting Unsed groups | **Invoke-GroupMessageTrace.ps1**